Prenatal Vitamins For Pregnancy – When and Why You Should Start Taking Them

 • Calcium

 Bones and teeth are being formed in your baby’s womb for a long time.
-They need a lot of calcium to pull this off, which implies you should also have a lot of calcium in your healthy diet.
+They need a lot of calcium to do this, which implies that you should also have a lot of calcium in your healthy diet.

-A deficiency in calcium, when you are expecting a child or breastfeeding, means that your kid will take whatever it needs from your bones.
-Bone loss can occur as a result of this.
+A deficiency in calcium when you are expecting a child or breastfeeding means that your kid will take whatever it needs from your bones.
+Bone loss can result as a result.
 Calcium is the building block for having healthy bones, including bones in your spinal cord.
 Make sure to incorporate calcium in your healthy diet to prevent spinal cord injuries and fractures.

 • DHA